bezmaxwell/RhythMixHub/README.md

-# readme
+# PlaylistMusic

-This repository is an app PlaylistMusic made using TDD(Test Drive Domain).
+Is an app PlaylistMusic made using TDD(Test Drive Domain).

 ## Prepare the content